-TThe Polish Audiovisual Producers Chamber of Commerce (KIPA), the only organisation of this type in AV sector, associates production companies as well as film schools and regional film funds.
+The Polish Producers Alliance (KIPA), the only organisation of this type in AV sector, associates production companies as well as film schools and regional film funds.
 It has been an influential force in the growth and development of the Polish film industry since 2000.

 KIPA’s main goal is representing and protecting the economic interests of its members, in particular before state authorities and key players of the AV market.
 Moreover, it integrates production companies, enhancing their collaboration and building a platform for networking, providing information on current financial, tax, and legislative changes.
 KIPA also provides access to legal services with top experts specializing in film law, shapes and disseminates business ethics in the AV sector.

 Additionally, KIPA organises trainings and workshops for industry professionals that mainly concern legal, tax, film production and film distribution aspects.
 It also promotes members’ business activities, manages the Court Arbitration of the Audiovisual Market (SARA) and the Register of Audiovisual Works.

 Producers Guild of Poland integrates the community of Polish producers.
 Its main goal is to focus on developing and protecting Polish film industry.

 The Polish Society of Cinematographers represents cinematographers’ interests, in particular by protecting copyright, as well as by creating favourable conditions for its members’ professional development.
 It also supports intitiatives which instigate the development of the art of film and present cinematography-related issues to a wider view.

 POLISH ASSOCIATION OF EDITORS

 tel. +48 22 827 38 17, +48 510 255 060, fax +48 22 831 79 20